adnan-drina/private-ai-demo/docs/03-STAGE3-MONITORING/STAGE3-CHANGES-REVIEW.md

 **Recommendation**:
 - Consider if this should be in Stage 3 observability
 - Or document as Stage 2 safety enhancement
+- ✅ Resolution (Nov 2025): documented explicit note in Stage 3 monitoring README that guardrails remain in Stage 2 by design so platform engineers know telemetry originates there.

 ---